Bancinatorul/Python_UBB/README.md

 # Python_UBB
-Here is everything that i done in my first year of CS at UBB
+Here is everything that I did in my first year of CS at UBB